Sensory history: Debate

 The method of presentation of sensory history has been a significant topic of debate in the field of sensory history.
 Historians such as Peter Charles Hoffer place priority upon the communication of their work to their audience.
 This can involve more creative methods of presentation, such as living museums or interactive exhibitions, in order for the audience to more deeply experience and understand the past.
 Other historians, such as Mark M. Smith, disagree with this method of presentation, as priority is placed upon the historicity of the senses.
 Smith contends that how people sense now is fundamentally different from how people sensed in the past, based on factors such as location and context.
 He argues that presentations of sensory history such as living museums undermine the integrity of sensory history, as they suggest that a person is able to experience the past in the same way that those who lived the experience did, regardless of their fundamentally different contexts and places unnecessary importance on the 'consumption' of the past.
+However, more recent work by William Tullett has argued that using our senses in the present to engage with sensory reconstructions of the past can be a useful comparative exercise that sheds light on the continuities and differences between contemporary and past sensory experiences.

 Another significant debate in relation to sensory history is the relevance of the 'great divide' theory, as presented in The Gutenberg Galaxy by Marshall McLuhan, to the study of sensory history.
 Sensory historians give varying degrees of importance to this theory.